UL-FRI-LGM/cescg2023-webgpu/Part 4/Task Description.md

 ## Task 4.1: Animate Light Sources in a Compute Shader
 In Part 3, we've created a storage buffer to pass our light sources to the GPU.
-This will come in handy now, as we're going to use a compute shader to change positions of our light sources.
+This will come in handy now, as we're going to use a compute shader to move those light sources around.

-* As a first step, create a new shader file in the `shaders` directory and name it `animate-lights.wgsl`.
+As a first step, create a new shader file in the `shaders` directory and name it `animate-lights.wgsl`:
 * Define the entry point to our compute shader with a workgroup size of 64 in the x dimension, and none (i.e., implicitly 1) in y and z dimensions.
   In our compute shader, we'll spawn a thread for each light source in the storage buffer and use the thread's global id to determine which light source it should process.
   A thread's global id can be accessed in the shader via the [built-in `global_invocation_id`](https://www.w3.org/TR/WGSL/#builtin-values).